Hypothyroidism vs. Hyperthyroidism

 Doctors generally treat hyperthyroidism with anti-thyroid agents.
 These medications prevent the thyroid from making hormones, without causing permanent damage to the thyroid gland.
 In some cases, surgery may be required to remove the thyroid.
 A person whose thyroid is removed will then enter hypothyroidism and require lifelong hormone replacement therapy.

-Both hypothyroidism and hyperthyroidism can be diagnosed with thyroid function tests, which measures the levels of thyroid-stimulating hormones (TSH) in your bloodstream. (and a FULL Thyroid Panel)
+Both hypothyroidism and hyperthyroidism can be diagnosed with thyroid function tests, which measure the levels of thyroid-stimulating hormones (TSH) in your bloodstream. (and a FULL Thyroid Panel)

 **This article originally featured on FoxNews.com**